drewbaker/wp-easy/README.md

 - SVG support built in
 - SCSS support
 - Font loading (local fonts, Adobe, Google and more)
-- Opinionated strucutre, so you stick to best practices
+- Opinionated structure, so you stick to best practices
-- Auto loading of 3rd party JS libraries
+- Auto loading of CSS & JS
 - Open Graph and SEO by default

 ## Why